sburns/advanced-redcap-interfaces/slides.md

 Given a record in the database:

 *   An automated program can produce a novel file based on the record
-*   Upload it to REDCap
+*   Upload it to REDCap (safely move PHI)
-*   Alert lab members of the file creation.
+*   Alert lab members of the file creation

 ## Presenter Notes

-In our lab and many labs that test children, the "carrot stick" for convincing parents to cooperate is to send out reports about their child's scores on behavioral tests.
+Doing manually, these reports take long amounts of time to do well.
+Pronouns/actual scores/etc. On average about 2-3 hours per report a human could be doing other things.

 Using the data export and file upload methods, we can create these reports automatically and store the resulting file in REDCap so other lab members have access to them.